Chip Kidd: Comic Books

 In addition to his work in book covers, since 2000 Kidd also has edited and supervised graphic novels at Pantheon.

 Kidd is a huge fan of comic book media, particularly Batman.
 He is considered one of the world's leading experts on Batman.
 He stated that the first cover he ever noticed was "no doubt for some sort of Batman comic I saw when I was about 3, enough said.
 Or maybe not enough said: the colors, the forms, the design.
 Batman himself is such a brilliant design solution."
 Veronique Vienne, who wrote an eponymous book about Kidd in 2006, described Kidd's Batman fandom as a "childhood obsession and lasting adult passion".

 Kidd has written and designed book covers for several DC Comics publications, including The Complete History of Batman, Superman, and Wonder Woman, The Golden Age of DC Comics: 365 Days, and Jack Cole and Plastic Man.
 He also designed Mythology: The DC Comics Art of Alex Ross and wrote an exclusive Batman/Superman story illustrated by Ross for the book.

 In 1996, Kidd designed and wrote his first comic book Batman: Collected.

 In 2002, Kidd provided the cover design for the 2002 version of Batman: The Dark Knight Returns collected edition (ISBN 156389341X) and also the Batman: The Dark Knight Strikes Again collected edition (ISBN 978-1-56389-929-4).
 He designed the lettering font for the cover of Batman: Year One 2005 deluxe edition (ISBN 1401206905) while also served as the book designer for 2024 Artist's Edition (ISBN 979-8-88724-003-9) of the comic book title which was published by IDW Publishing.

 In 2003, Kidd collaborated with Art Spiegelman on a biography of cartoonist Jack Cole, Jack Cole and Plastic Man: Forms Stretched to Their Limits.

 In 2005, Kidd designed the font title for All Star Batman & Robin, the Boy Wonder and All-Star Superman comic books.

 Kidd also worked with fellow Batman collector Saul Ferris on another book of a more particular subject, Bat-Manga!: The Secret History of Batman in Japan, which was released for sale in October 2008.

 In 2012, Kidd wrote an original graphic novel titled as Batman: Death by Design.

+Kidd collaborated with artist Michael Cho in 2025 on The Avengers in The Veracity Trap!, a graphic novel published by Abrams ComicsArt as part of their Marvel Arts line.

 Animation

 In 2010, Kidd collaborated with the writing staff of the animated series Batman: The Brave and the Bold on the episode "Bat-Mite Presents: Batman's Strangest Cases!"
-The episode contained a segment that was heavily inspired by the Batman cartoon from the 1960s.
+The episode contained a segment that was heavily inspired by the Batman manga of the 1960s.